aedart/athenaeum/docs/archive/next/http/api/requests/show-single.md

 # Show Resource

-`ShowSingleResourceRequest` abstraction is intended for when a single resource is requested.
+`ShowSingleResourceRequest` abstraction is intended for when a single resource must be shown.

 [[TOC]]